aaronbloomfield/dada/hws/hw10-buffer-overflow.md

 ### Running an executable function

 1. The executable contains `PrintGradeAndExit` function.
-To figure out what the arugments mean, figure out what the arguments of its call to `printf` are.
+To figure out what the arguments mean, figure out what the arguments of its call to `printf` are.

 2. A challenge with calling the `PrintGradeAndExit` function is that our machine code and data is on the stack and could be corrupted by our call to `PrintGradeAndExit` if we are not careful.
 To avoid this, you can explicitly set the stack pointer.
 For example, you might use
 ```